Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    * If using Alfresco Content Services 7.2.x, use the `tsgrp-opencontent-3.5-for-acs7.2.amp`.
    * If using Alfresco Content Services 7.3.x, use the `tsgrp-opencontent-3.5-for-acs7.3.amp`.

-3. (Pnp and HR ONLY) This step is only required if using the Policy and Procedure Content Accelerator or HR Content Accelerator solution:
+3. (Pnp ONLY) This step is only required if installing the Policy and Procedure Content Accelerator solution:

-   Copy the `WizardAdmin.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.

-   You'll find this WAR file in the `Web Applications` folder of the `alfresco-content-accelerator-policy-and-procedure-accelerator` zip or `alfresco-content-accelerator-sehr-accelerator` zip.
+   Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:

+   * `tsgrp-alfresco-chain-versioning.amp`
+   * `pnp-platform-3.5.amp`

+   These amps can be found in the alfresco-content-accelerator-policy-and-procedure-accelerator distribution zip under `Alfresco Artifacts` folder.

 4. (Claims ONLY) This step is only required if installing the Claims Content Accelerator solution: